 Renfe also offers international train routes from Spain to France (with the Renfe-SNCF collaboration) and Portugal.
 Moreover, the Renfe AVE trains typically provide long-distance routes that connect the major cities of Spain.
 Some of the routes Renfe AVE trains provide include Madrid to Seville, Barcelona, Valencia, Toledo, Cordoba, and Malaga.
 The Renfe AVE route that connects Madrid to Barcelona is the most popular domestic route in Spain.

 AVE: The fastest way to travel between Spain’s biggest cities, like Seville and Madrid.
 AVE trains can travel up to 218 mph (350 km/h) and are a smart choice for travellers with a limited amount of time in Spain.

-Euromed: connects the cities of Mediterranean Sea.
-It is the train type offering breathtaking landscapes such as the ones one can admire on the train from Barcelona to Valencia.
+Euromed: Connects the cities along the Mediterranean Sea.
+This type of Spanish train offers breathtaking views, such as the ones along the train route from Barcelona to Valencia.

-Renfe also offers travelers tourist trains that run through some Spanish regions.
+Renfe also offers tourist trains that run through some Spanish regions.
 In particular, the Transcantábrico, which crosses the entire Cantabrian region, the Tren Al Andalus, which offers the possibility to travel to the north and walk the Camino de Santiago.
-In addition to that, there are numerous trips to neighbouring countries, such as Portugal and France, where Renfe and SNCF offer combined high-speed services, such as with the TGV INOUI trains between Barcelona and Paris.
+There are numerous trips to neighbouring countries, such as Portugal and France, where Renfe and SNCF offer combined high-speed services, such as with the TGV INOUI trains between Barcelona and Paris.

-There are also a number of domestic Estrella and Trenhotel trains, as well as international night trains connecting Spain with France, Portugal, Luxembourg and Switzerland.
+There are also a number of domestic Estrella and Trenhotel trains, as well as international sleeper trains connecting Spain with France, Portugal, Luxembourg and Switzerland.